venomous0x/WhatsAPI/EVENTS.md

 - onFailedUploadFile:
   - phone: The user phone number including the country code.
   - name: The name.
+- onSendMessageReceived:
+  - phone: The user phone number including the country code.
+  - time: The unix time when send message notification.
+  - from: The sender phone number..

 How to binds a callback to a event
 ==================================